clinical-data-mining/msk_cdm/README.md

 ```

 ### Building a Conda environment from a environment.yml file
+First, [install miniconda](https://docs.anaconda.com/miniconda/miniconda-install/) if you haven't done so already.

 A virtual environment can be defined and created through an environment.yml file.
 For example, the Conda environment conda-env-cdm can be created with this snippet included in environment.yml

 ```